Home Personal Injury Product Liability

 3. Verify that you were using the defective product in accordance with the manufacturer's written instructions.

-4. Gather the names and phone numbers of any witnesses to be contacted by your Long Beach product liability attorney at a later date.
+4. Gather the names and phone numbers of any witnesses to be contacted by your Long Beach product liability lawyer at a later date.

 5. Seek medical attention immediately.